 Niki says, “Never act or speak while in the throes of anger.
 Wait for 20 minutes before reacting.
 Take deep breaths and sit down in a comfortable spot.
 Once you feel your breathing normalizing, reimagine the situation that triggered your temper.
 Then ask yourself, if your emotional response was/is legitimate and reasonable.”

-Indulging in an activity that brings you joy and happiness can help you center your mind and process your feelings more pragmatically.
+- If you get angry quickly, things will go from bad to worse.
+Indulging in an activity that brings you joy and happiness can help you center your mind and process your feelings more pragmatically

 2. Understand why you feel angry